 Aerotrac is currently used to manage a variety of fixed wing maintenance services.
 Clients include small regional airlines, civil defence / military and business jet operators, FBO’s and companies that specialize in providing commercial third-party Base and / or Line Maintenance to airlines, executive jet operators and the light aircraft market.

-Many clients are managing both maintenance and continuing airworthiness maintenance planning, or simply offering CAMO services to all levels of the market.
-These functions merge seamlessly into each other, while all the other business processes essential to providing these services – from material management and time-booking to final release and invoicing are included as standard.
+Many clients are managing both Part 145 maintenance and Continuing Airworthiness Management services to all levels of the market.
+These processes are supported by ‘functionally rich’ modules that merge seamlessly into each other, with all the other business processes essential to providing these services; from material management and time-booking, to final release and invoicing are included as standard.